 Native bee populations are suffering.
-They refer to it as Colony Collapse Disorder.
-No one is quite sure why this is happening, but many believe it is due to disease, nutrition, stress and pesticides.
+No one is quite sure why this is happening, but many believe it is due to disease, nutrition, stress, and pesticides.
 That’s why I want to chat about bee-friendly flowers.

 Another way we can help out our native bee population is to plant bee-friendly flowers.
 I like to have a variety spread throughout the yard.
 This year we are adding to our efforts of having a proper bee habitat on our homestead.
 We are creating a small meadow of native bee-friendly flowers.
 It may not be much, but a 20′ x 20′ meadow plot can feed many bees.